 Should I wear a mask at Peel College?

 Peel College is currently not enforcing wearing of masks on our campus.
 Students may choose to wear a mask if they wish.
 This policy may be amended from time to time in line with provincial regulations.

 How long will this policy be in place at the Peel College?

-This policy will remain in effect as long as Ontario public health authorities recommend that mask-wearing is necessary in indoor public spaces.
+This policy will remain in effect as long as Ontario public health authorities do not recommend that mask-wearing is necessary in indoor public spaces.

 FOR INTERNATIONAL STUDENTS: ENTRY TO CANADA & PRE-ARRIVAL

 - International students meeting the conditions listed below will be able to come to Canada regardless of the date of issue of their study permit, approval letter, or the country from which they are travelling.

 - Have a valid study permit or study permit approval letter (“port of entry letter of introduction”) issued by Immigration Canada.

 - Have either an eTA or TRV (“entry visa”) if applicable, along with their passport.
 USA citizens are exempt from the eTA/TRV requirement.